MichieldeB/WRF_tables/README.md

 ## Other WRF code changes

-For most parameterizations no additional code changes are needed in WRF I think that NOAH-ruc has additional work with the different types and also includes lakes.
+For most parameterizations no additional code changes are needed in WRF.
+I think that NOAH-ruc has additional work with the different types and also includes lakes.
 This would need additional code to match the CLC classes to the correct surface handling.

+The newer land use datasets also include categories for lakes and have WRF code to handle them accordingly.
 This is not yet included!

+Required code might be put online when I find the time to work on it.

 ## Preparation of the LAND USE files